lacework/terraform-provider-lacework/website/docs/r/alert_channel_service_now.html.markdown

 * `instance_url` - (Required) The ServiceNow instance URL.
 * `username` - (Required) The ServiceNow user name.
 * `password` - (Required) The ServiceNow password.
+* `custom_template_file` - (Optional)  Populate fields in the new ServiceNow incidents with values from a custom template JSON file.
 * `issue_grouping` - (Optional) Defines how Lacework compliance events get grouped.
 Must be one of `Events` or `Resources`.
 Defaults to `Events`.
 * `enabled` - (Optional) The state of the external integration.
 Defaults to `true`.